 Today, gaming regulation in the United States is predominately a function of state governments.
 In most states, the first form of gambling to be permitted was the state lottery, and in order to administer these lotteries, states created lottery commissions responsible for the day-to-day operations and regulation of the lottery.

-Sports betting very well could be the straw that breaks the camel’s back.
-The opportunity to authorize and regulate sports betting should also be viewed as an opportunity to right the ship and ensure that all forms of gambling in a given state are, in fact, being appropriately regulated.
+Sports betting very well could be the deciding issue.
+The opportunity to authorize and regulate sports betting should also be viewed as an opportunity to level set and ensure that all forms of gambling in a given state are, in fact, being appropriately regulated.

 Take for example, the state of Virginia.
 In 2016, Virginia authorized fantasy sports and vested regulatory power in their Department of Agriculture and Consumer Services.

-Now, as they consider sports betting, they find themselves at a crossroads – sports betting is hardly an agricultural matter, and the state lottery is not a suitable agency to regulate other forms of gambling.
+Now, as they consider sports betting, it is at a crossroads.
+Sports betting is hardly an agricultural matter, and the state lottery is not a suitable agency to regulate other forms of gambling.
 As the lines between sports betting and fantasy sports continue to blur, their current state regulatory structure could prove impractical and ineffective.

 Why not, then, create a modern-day gambling regulation regime to handle all forms of gambling?